DenizenScript/Denizen-Beginners-Guide/source/guides/basics/custom-items.md

 - The shaped recipe goes in this 3*3 grid with air taking up where you would want a specific empty spot
 - The recipe will not show up in the recipe book after crafting until you either reconnect or use the `resend_recipes` mechanism <span class="parens">(`/ex adjust <player> resend_recipes`)</span>

-You can try it out and see that you can now craft it
+You can try it out and see that you can now craft it:
 ![](images/fancy_sword-crafting.png)

 As mentioned above, there are more kinds of crafting.
-To cover them briefly an example would be given of how the input would look.
+To cover them briefly an example is given of how the input would look.

-shapeless - taking a list of items as input but doesnt care about shape:
+shapeless - taking a list of items as input but doesn't care about shape:
 ```dscript_blue
 type: shapeless
 input: obsidian|obsidian|iron_sword